-- Water flows like a closed-loop inside the radiator by entering on one side and leaving on another side because the water becomes cooler after leaving out from the radiator than it gives off heat while entering into the radiator.
+- Water flows like a closed-loop inside the radiator by entering on one side and leaving on another side.
+This is because the water becomes cooler once leaving the radiator than it is once it enters the radiator.

 - The pump of the system is powerful enough to push water upwards through the radiators.
 If it’s not, then you might need to repressurise the boiler.

-- The system requires mounting in a room to monitor the temperature and switch the boiler off and on when it is hot enough.
-Besides, switching on the boiler again it needs to be done when the rooms get too cold.
+- A thermostat is usually required to monitor the temperature and switch the boiler off and on when it is hot enough.

 - Wasted gas from the boiler leaves via a small smokestack which is called a boiler flue and later disperses in the air.